 The french onion soup from their starter menu is legendary, and for the mains, I highly recommend the Wild Fiordland Red Deer or the High Country Lamb.
 Botswana Butchery can cater to dietary requirements and there are several vegetarian and gluten-free options on the menu.

-Botswana Butchery is located on 17 Marine Parade and is open 7 days a week from 12pm.
+Botswana Butchery is located on 17 Marine Parade and is open from 12 pm to 11 pm Wednesday to Sunday.

 Headed by celebrity chef Josh Emmett this is one of the best fine dining restaurants in New Zealand.
 The menu at Rata is exquisite and focuses on the best New Zealand has to offer – their menu is seasonal and changes regularly.